Coinshift USDC (CSUSDC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Coinshift USDC Historical Price

-According to the latest data gathered on Coinshift USDC live price page, the current price of Coinshift USDC is 1.02USD.
-The circulating supply of Coinshift USDC(CSUSDC) is 956.77K CSUSDC , giving it a market capitalization of $975.90K.
+According to the latest data gathered on Coinshift USDC live price page, the current price of Coinshift USDC is 1.021USD.
+The circulating supply of Coinshift USDC(CSUSDC) is 882.59K CSUSDC , giving it a market capitalization of $900.90K.

 In the past month, Coinshift USDC has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that CSUSDC could witness further price changes in the near future.